yellaham/yellaham.github.io/_pages/about.md

 ## Teaching Activity
 In my free time, I teach courses at my alma mater, Stony Brook University.
-Most recently, in Spring 2024, I taught the course "ESE 531: Statistical Learning and Inference," which covers the foundations of mathematical statistics (both classical and Bayesian paradigms).
+Most recently, in Spring 2024, I taught the course [ESE 531: Statistical Learning and Inference](/teaching/ese-531/), which covers the foundations of mathematical statistics
+(both classical and Bayesian paradigms).